tazama-lf/docs/Guides/demo-ui-guide.md

 ## Configure the demo UI setup

-Change the UI configuration setting from 'localhost' to your ip address.
+Change the default UI configuration settings from 'localhost' to your ip address.
+You can confirm your ip address by using the command `ipiconfig` from the command line.

 ![localhost](../images/demo-config-localhost.png)

+**Output:**

 ![ipaddress](../images/demo-config-ipaddress.png)